 The COVID-19 pandemic has significantly increased economic and demand uncertainty throughout North America and Europe.
-It is likely that the current pandemic or further spread of COVID-19 will continue to cause an economic slowdown, and it is possible that the COVID-19 pandemic could cause a global recession despite the introduction of vaccination campaigns.
-The COVID-19 pandemic has caused disruption and volatility in the global capital markets, which, depending on further developments, could impact our capital resources and liquidity in the future, including the availability of financing on attractive terms, if at all.
+The COVID-19 pandemic has caused disruption and volatility in the global capital markets, which, depending on further developments, could impact the Corporation's capital resources and liquidity in the future, including the availability of financing on attractive terms, if at all.

-The extent to which COVID-19 could impact our operations, financial condition, liquidity, results of operations, and cash flows is still highly uncertain and will depend on future developments, including the safety and efficacy of the recently developed vaccines against the coronavirus and its variants, the access to those vaccines, success of mitigation measures effected by the Company to date and those which may be taken by it in the future.
+The extent to which COVID-19 could impact the Corporation's operations, financial condition, liquidity, results of operations, and cash flows is still highly uncertain and will depend on future developments.
+Such developments may include the geographic spread and duration of COVID-19, the severity of the disease and the actions that may be taken by various governmental authorities and other third parties in response to the pandemic.